DeepLearningClub/pasteur-gpu-cluster/README.md

 # --mem=20G means you want 20GB memory with the cpu (not gpu)
 srun --mem=20G --qos=gpu --gres=gpu:1 python ./mnist_mlp.py
 ```
-If you want a specific GPU type, the following options are available:
- * teslaM40
- * teslaK80
- * teslaP100
-For example, you can specify that you want to use 1 tesla K80 for your job:
+You can then specify that you want to use 1 tesla K80 to run your python code:
 ```
 srun --qos=gpu --gres=gpu:teslaK80:1 python ./mnist_mlp.py
 ```